californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Payment plans for ticket fines/bail forfeiture

-Acceptable ways of applying for these extensions vary from county to county.
-Similarly, extension terms vary between counties.
+Acceptable ways of applying for these extensions and extension terms vary from county to county.
 In most California counties, the court clerk can grant extensions for non-delinquent individuals charged with traffic infractions.
 Requests for extensions from non-qualifying individuals and violations must be presented to a Traffic Court judge.

 To apply for a traffic ticket extension, visit or call the court clerk's office.
 Some California counties also accept requests online and by phone.
 Check the Traffic Court section of a county's Superior Court website to find contact details for the court clerk.